Early televisions in homes

-Perhaps it is only fair to say on a website such as this that it was only the better-off families who did so.
-My father was an engineer and although this certainly didn't make us wealthy, he probably brought in more income than the average man in the street.
+Perhaps it is only fair to point out that it was only the better-off families who bought televisions in the 1950s.
+My father was a senior engineer and although this certainly didn't make us wealthy, he probably brought in more income than the average man in the street.

 I was a teenager at the time, and wasn't particularly interested in the coronation.
 I was more interested in the television and how it entertained us afterwards.